emetowinner/Hostel-Checkin/README.md

 iv.And more…

 Stages towards the achievement of this project should be strictly followed.
 And this involves:
-?Mock-up and design template.
+a) Mock-up and design template.
-?Front-end Code-base Deployment
+b) Front-end Code-base Deployment
-?Test Running of Front-end
+c) Test Running of Front-end
-?Integrating of Front-end into Django framework ?Designing the Database
+d) Integrating of Front-end into Django framework
+e) Designing the Database
-?Database Structure
+f) Database Structure
-?MySQL Server Setup
+g) MySQL Server Setup
-?Full implementation of design/General implementation ?Deployment of the cloud
+h) Full implementation of design/General implementation
-?Documentation
-?Presentation
+i) Deployment of the cloud
+j) Documentation
+k) Presentation

 OBJECTIVES OF THIS PROJECT.